 – Minimizing, altering or denying how you truly feel

-– Unable to recognize the unavailability of those whom you’re attracted to
+– Unable to recognize the unavailability of those whom you have an attraction to

 – Compromising on your values and integrity to avoid rejection or others’ anger